Zycrix/Zycrix/README.md

 # Hi there!

 My name is Kristoffer Mikkelsen.
 I'm a front-end student at Noroff school of technology and digital media from Stavanger, Norway.
-For now i'm mainly focused on the front-end technologies but my end goal is to go fullstack.

 ## Experience